Physics Courses

 Course Detail:

-This online/lecture course prepares students to pass the written FAA Pilot Knowledge Test required for private pilot certification.
-This course covers aerodynamics, aircraft performance, instruments, engines and systems, weight and balance, flight maneuvers, airports, airspace and ATC, navigation, aviation weather, Federal Air Regulations, aeromedical factors and aeronautical decision making.
-(Fee Required) Prerequisite: PH 090, MA 101, and MA 103.
+This one-term online/lecture course prepares students to pass the written FAA Pilot Knowledge Test required for private pilot certification.
+This course covers aerodynamics, aircraft performance, instruments, engines and systems, weight and balance, flight maneuvers, airports, airspace and ATC, navigation, aviation weather, Federal Air Regulations, aeromedical factors, and aeronautical decision making.
+Note that there is a fee required for this course.
+Prerequisites: PH090 or PH200, MA101, and MA103.

 |